 On select models, the drive control lever also locks the auger control lever so that you can operate the chute directional control without interrupting the snow throwing process.
 If the auger control lever is engaged simultaneously with the drive control lever, the operator can release the auger control lever (on the left handle) and the augers will remain engaged.
 Release both control levers to stop augers and wheel drive.

-NOTE: Always release drive control lever before changing speeds.
+NOTE: Always release drive control lever before changing speeds on all units except the 800-series hydro.
 Failure to do so will result in increased wear on your machine's drive system.